Sebastian1981/DataAnalytics/projects.md

 title: Project Portfolio
 ---

-In the following, I provide an overview of the projects I was involved in related to data science and machine learning (ml).
-They will be subdivided into three major groups, which are the ml-projects I carried out as [data science professional](#data-science-professional-projects), as [academic researcher](#academic-research-projects-on-machine-learning) and as [free time developer](#free-time-developer-projects-on-machine-learning).
+In the following, I provide an overview of the projects I was involved in related to data science and machine learning (ML).
+They are subdivided into three major groups.
+In group one and two are the ml-projects I carried out as a [data science professional](#data-science-professional-projects) and as an [academic researcher](#academic-research-projects-on-machine-learning), respectively.
+In order to complete the overall picture of my competences and experiences in the field of data science and ML, I finally put together some [hobby-projects](#hobby-projects-on-machine-learning) in group three that I have implemented in my free time just for fun and curiosity.

 &nbsp;

-## **Data Science Professional Projects**
+# **Data Science Professional Projects**

 | **Use Case** | **Project Goal** | **my Role** | **Skills & Tools** |
 | ----------- | ----------- | ----------- | ----------- |